Jan-Fcloud/media-dl-assistant/README.md

 # Setup
 The setup is simple with only 1 or 2 steps necessary.

-Place the youtube-dl-assistant.exe in a folder of your choosing and place the downloaded youtube-exe beside it.
+Place the youtube-dl-assistant.exe and it's dlls in a folder of your choosing and place the downloaded youtube-exe beside it.

 Your directory should pretty much look like this:
 ```